raspberrypilearning/mandala/en/step_2.md

 --- /task ---

 You will now use `clone`{:class='block3control'} blocks to make the same block appear a number of times.
-Make sure you also add code to change the size and position of the sprite, otherwise the sprites will be stacked on top of each other and you will not be able to see them.

 --- task ---